Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Introduction

 \section{Introduction}

 Over the last two decades, many approaches to quantum spin glasses have been explored in the literature.
 The most popular approach is the so-called quantum ferromagnet model, which can be viewed as a quantum analogue of the Heisenberg model, with classical three-dimensional spin vectors replaced by quantum spins represented by Pauli matrices \cite{baldwin2017clustering,cugliandolo2004effects}.
 Another prominent example is the fermionic Sachdev-Ye-Kitaev (SYK) model, known for its maximal chaos and widely studied as an effective quantum model for black holes, with applications in condensed matter physics and quantum gravity \cite{blake2021systems,chowdhury2022sachdev,rosenhaus2019introduction,gurau2018prescription,dartois2019conformality}.
-This paper investigates a third, less common model, sometimes called the quantum spherical $p$-spin-glass model, which describes the behavior of a quantum particle moving in a $N$-dimensional random energy landscape \cite{biroli2001quantum,rokni2004dynamical}.
+In this paper, we investigate a third, less common framework, sometimes called the quantum spherical $p$-spin-glass model, which describes the behavior of a quantum particle moving in an $N$-dimensional random energy landscape \cite{biroli2001quantum,rokni2004dynamical}.

+A central theoretical challenge in the study of these systems is providing a robust description of the long-time dynamics and the transition to the glassy phase.
+In these regimes, standard perturbative methods typically break down due to the emergence of strong correlations and a complex free-energy landscape.
+To overcome these limitations, we consider a "2+p" random energy landscape, where the couplings are drawn from both a random Gaussian matrix and a random tensor of rank $p$.
+While the corresponding classical problem of spherically constrained soft spins with "2+p" interactions can be solved exactly using replica symmetry breaking theory \cite{crisanti2006spherical}, the quantum dynamical counterpart requires non-perturbative tools (see \cite{Tarjus,Tarjus:2004wyx,tarjus2008nonperturbative} and references therein).

+At the outset, it should be emphasized that our intention in this work, as in our previous one \cite{lahoche2024largetimeeffectivekinetics}, is primarily to investigate certain mechanisms underlying glassy systems through the lens of the renormalization group.
+This paper thus represents a further step in an ongoing research program.
+Our medium-term objective is to develop reliable approximations—built upon the models discussed in our earlier works—to address complex problems that currently lack analytical solutions.
+In particular, we aim to extend, in the future, the method we recently introduced for the detection of classical signals in quasi-continuous spectra \cite{lahoche3, lahoche4, Finotello1, RG7} to the quantum regime, where disorder exhibits more complex, structured patterns.